-- Design, analyze, and diagnose basic electrical systems through the application of electrical theory fundamentals. - Design, analyze, and diagnose basic industrial mechanical systems through the application of hydraulic, pneumatic, lever and pulley theory fundamentals. - Ensure safe work practices and installations through compliance with federal, state, and local regulations and industry standards including the National Electrical Code, WAC Chapter 296 and related RCW. - Use proper tools and test equipment to construct and maintain power, lighting, signaling, and control systems in industrial settings. - Use proper tools and test equipment to construct and maintain mechanical systems in industrial settings. - Install new and modify existing process systems and components utilizing appropriate electrical and millwright/mechanical skills and materials - Communicate clearly with team members, supervisor, and others in the workplace, effectively using oral communication as well as drawings, blueprints, and other documents. - Exhibit professional personal conduct and appearance appropriate to the workplace.
+- Design, analyze, and diagnose basic electrical systems through the application of electrical theory fundamentals. - Design, analyze, and diagnose basic industrial mechanical systems through the application of hydraulic, pneumatic, lever, and pulley theory fundamentals. - Ensure safe work practices and installations through compliance with federal, state, and local regulations and industry standards including the National Electrical Code, WAC Chapter 296 and related RCW. - Use proper tools and test equipment to construct and maintain power, lighting, signaling, and control systems in industrial settings. - Use proper tools and test equipment to construct and maintain mechanical systems in industrial settings. - Install new and modify existing process systems and components utilizing appropriate electrical and millwright/mechanical skills and materials - Communicate clearly with team members, supervisor, and others in the workplace, effectively using oral communication as well as drawings, blueprints, and other documents. - Exhibit professional personal conduct and appearance appropriate to the workplace.

-Admissions application and assessment testing in Reading, Math, and Sentence Skills are required.
-Your score on the test and/or your previous transcripts will determine where you begin your course sequence.
-Contact Admissions at 360.752.8345 or at admissions@btc. edu for assistance with academic planning.
+Admissions application and assessment in Reading, Math, and Writing is required.
+Your placement will determine where you begin your course sequence.
+Contact Admissions at 360.752.8345 or at admissions@btc.edu for assistance with academic planning.